cschuber/xlockmore/win32/readme.txt

 If it does not show up the scr file is probably in the wrong directory.

-Alternatively you can just double click the .scr from explorer and it should run fine (but thats not the same as setting it up as a screen saver).
+Alternatively you can just double click the .scr from explorer and it should run fine (but that's not the same as setting it up as a screen saver).

 Windows Screen Saver commandline arguments: